dhia7an/agent-sdk/docs/faq/README.md

 ## Traces aren't showing up
 - Verify `tracing: { enabled: true }` was passed.
 - Confirm your process has write access to the tracing path (defaults to `<cwd>/logs`).
-- If you configured `upload`, check the HTTP response codes in your application logs; failed uploads are recorded in the session `errors` array.
+- If you configured a non-file sink, check its HTTP responses/callback errors; failures are appended to the session `errors` array with type `sink`.